The Greek word “economy”

 Sailing and the Greek economy

-Even as far back as the Stone Age, many Greeks were sailors.
+Even as far back as the Stone Age, many people who lived in Greece were sailors.
 The Greeks sailed all over the Eastern Mediterranean.
 They built different kinds of ships for different kinds of sailing.
 They had warships, and trading ships, and fishing boats.

 Fishermen and divers